 Let's take a closer look at each of them.

 Choosing a profitable niche

-When choosing a blog niche, find a niche where you can earn money is the most important thing.
+When choosing a blog niche, finding a niche where you can earn money is the most important thing.

 Do not lose motivation for a long time, set financial goals immediately, think about monetization, and think like a businessman.